SteveTownsend/SmartHarvestSE/README.md

 ## Scripts
 Scripts can be built using the Visual Studio Code Papyrus extension.
 There is a Papyrus project file **SkyrimSE.ppj** that should be edited according to your local setup.

-_note: CMakeFiles is referring to all the generated CMakeFiles in your build directory...
-You are able to keep _deps around to save having to redownload the project _dependencies_
+Note: CMakeFiles is referring to all the generated CMakeFiles in your build directory...
+You are able to keep _deps_ around to save having to redownload the project dependencies